LDAP (Active Directory)

 Configuring Synchronization

-- Go to Settings in the top menu.
+- Go to Preferences in the top menu.

-- In the left settings menu, go to User Authentication > Information Synchronization.
+- In the left settings menu, go to User Authentication > Data Synchronization.

 Database options